lc-rezende/ml-projects/README.md

 - K-Means Clustering
 - Natural Language Processing

-I will updated this reposity as new projects emerge.
+I will updated this repository as new projects emerge.

 Feel free to use it as reference.